MonacoProtocol/sdk/readme/understanding-market-prices.md

 As the outcomes for a market are stored in separate accounts, we return those account details too.
 These are presented as an array, ordered by outcome index.
 Key information here:

+- Outcome index
-- Outcome index (for order creation and settlement)
+  - For order creation and settlement
 - Title
 - Latest matched price
 - Matched total